 Section I: Application of a penalty for under-delivery

-A penalty (PEN) will be applied in the case ofall Unjustified Under-Delivery projects, including those that are Clearly Identifiable.
-The penalty value will be 2.5% of the NARM funding adjustment associated with Unjustified Under-Delivery, and will be calculated in accordance with Formula 7.
+A penalty (PEN) will be applied in the case of Unjustified Under-Delivery,including for any Clearly Identifiable Under-Delivery elements that are determined to be unjustified.
+The penalty value will be 2.5% of the NARM funding adjustment associated with Unjustified Under-Delivery, and will be calculated in accordance with Formula 8.
+The Unjustified Clearly Idenfiable under delivery element will also have 2.5% penalty applied.
 No penalty will be applied to other Delivery Elements.

-Formula 7
+Formula 8

-PEN=2.5% ×100%- JUS×NXPBL- NXPFACSection J: Input to the RIIO-3 Price Control Financial Model (PCFM)
+PEN=2.5% ×100%- JUS×NXPBL- NXPFAC+CIXOD

+Section J: Input to the RIIO-3 Price Control Financial Model (PCFM)

 The licensee’s RIIO-3 allowed revenue will be adjusted, through the RIIO-3 PCFM (or equivalent model), to appropriately reflect the Authority’s determined values of NXPFAC and PEN.